when to apply

 1. Baseline Criteria

-Our funding is currently focused on the JA community.
+The JA Community Foundation is currently focusing our funding the JA community.
 Priority is given to programs and projects that focus on senior health and services, with second priority to history, arts and culture, and third priority to youth.
 All grantees are required to be registered 501c3 organizations.

 2. Amount & Length of funding